CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 ****
 ### Overview

-The `BundleTracker` is implemented as part of of the core framework for CppMicroservices, leveraging existing constructs to listen for fired `BundleEvent` objects and maintaining the map of tracked objects.
+The `BundleTracker` is part of the CppMicroservices core framework, leveraging existing constructs to listen for fired `BundleEvent` objects and maintaining the map of tracked objects.

 The `BundleTracker` uses a pointer-to-implementation pattern to hide data members and implementation details from the user.
 This information is contained in `BundleTrackerPrivate`, which has a one-to-one relationship with the `BundleTracker` through a `std::unique_ptr`.
 This construct in turn owns an instance of the `TrackedBundle`, which subclasses `BundleAbstractTracked` and handles tracking operations while the `BundleTracker` is open.
+Since `BundleTrackerPrivate` and `TrackedBundle` are both template classes, however, their implementations must be listed in header files which can be seen by users.
+A "detail" header subfolder is used as a convention to tell users that the implementation classes are subject to change and are not part of the API.

 The customization scheme comes from a back pointer from the `TrackedBundle` class.
 When a `BundleTrackerCustomizer` is provided by the user, the pointer points to it.
-When `BundleTrackerCustomizer` is NULL when constructed, it points to the `BundleTracker` itself to use the default or overridden methods.
+When `BundleTrackerCustomizer` is `nullptr` when constructed, it points to the `BundleTracker` itself to use the default or overridden methods.

+The constructor for `BundleTracker` takes a `std::shared_ptr` to a `BundleTrackerCustomizer` instance.
+This guarantees that the lifetime of the `BundleTrackerCustomizer` is scoped to that of the `BundleTracker` object.
+This is inconsistent with the current `ServiceTracker` specification, which uses a raw pointer.
+In the future, the `ServiceTracker` should be amended to follow this convention.

 It is worth noting that the API for `BundleTracker` is different from the current implementation of the `ServiceTracker`, which still uses a raw pointer for the `ServiceTracker` constructor's `ServiceTrackerCustomizer` argument.
 In the future, the `ServiceTracker` API should be adapted to function like the new `BundleTracker` API to make the lifetime of the `ServiceTrackerCustomizer` more explicit.
 ### Core Framework Interactions

 The `BundleTracker` uses the following existing constructs in its implementation:

-- `BundleListener`: The listener intercepts `Bundle` state change events to be processed by the `BundleTracker`.
+- `BundleListener`: The listener is notified about `Bundle` state change events to be processed by the `BundleTracker`.
 - `BundleContext`: The context is used for registering the listener, and listing the known bundles to add during initialization.
 - `BundleAbstractTracked`: This class is used to manage the tracking map for the `ServiceTracker`.
 It is reused for the `BundleTracker`.